I was born in a picturesque coastal village in The Netherlands.

 It was an impressionable journey at that young age to endure.
 There were moments of great sadness as the distance between myself and my wonderful extended family grew further and further apart.
 Many hours were spent alone at the back of the ship watching the wake dissolve into the vast open sea, staring back to the horizon wondering if I would ever see my Dutch family again.
-It was hard to lose my loving grandparents, uncles, aunts, and cousins all at once on the same day and not know whether I would ever see them again.
+It was hard to lose my loving grandparents, uncles, aunts, and cousins all at once on the same day.

 The one and a half months onboard also left me with many impressionable moments as we sailed past the Rock of Gibraltar and through the Suez Canal where bare-bottomed boys dived for pennies thrown overboard by passengers and small vessels would come alongside and sell their wares as ropes were hoisted up and down the side of the ship exchanging goods for money.

 As we sailed through the Indian Ocean I was captivated by the vastness of the ocean, the enormity of the ship, the maze of corridors, the constant churning of it’s powerful engines, the friendly staff and the excited chatter of passengers full of anticipation for their new life in Australia.

 Our family settled in an industrial town in Victoria, a southern state of Australia, where there was plenty of work for new migrants.
 I missed Holland and my extended family terribly and found it difficult to adjust to life in Australia.
 We were not privileged with a happy family life and seven years later, at the tender age of fifteen, I left home and moved north to Sydney.

 I worked for a couple of years and saved enough money to buy my passage on a ship headed to Singapore and thereafter continued my travels through many countries, living and working for a while in London and Amsterdam.